abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 The above code creates "ranks0" - a key/value pair RDD by taking the key (URL) from the links RDD and assigning the value = 1.0 to it.
 Ranks0 is the initial ranks RDD and it is populated with the seed number 1.0 (please see diagram below).
 In the 3rd part of the program we shall see how this ranks RDD is recalculated at each iteration and eventually converges, after 20 iterations, into the PageRank probability scores mentioned previously.

-## Part 3: Looping and Calculating Contributions & Recalcualting Ranks
+## Part 3: Looping and Calculating Contributions & Recalculating Ranks

 This part is the heart of the PageRank algorithm.
 In each iteration, the contributions are calculated and the ranks are recalculated based on those contributions.
 The algorithm has 4 steps:
 <br> &nbsp; 1- Start the algorithm with each page at rank 1